 The Turbo was quite the technological tour de force when it was introduced; Honda registered over 230 patents on the required components, and the bike claimed a number of world firsts;

 Note the first production turbo motorcycle - the title of the first ever turbo motorcycle, production or otherwise, belongs to a Kawasaki.
-Under six thousand CX500 Turbos were supposed to have been produced worldwide - we're trying to get hard figures on just how many were, and how many were sent to each country.
+For an idea of how many Turbos were made (and the other model figures) see this page.

 For the specs, click on the link for the new spec sheet below:

 For the master build list of customised cafe racers, bobbers, brats and more: CX500 Master Build List

 These are other CX/GL sites that have become incorporated into this site.